The UCC Library is OPERATING virtually and closed to in-person services until further notice. Please see below for details.

 Link to the Library Research Tutorial from your Canvas course.
 This tutorial has videos and text to help your students with the basics of library and Web research. http://guides.ucclibrary.com/research

 - You can embed the Library Research Tutorial Canvas Module into your Canvas course.
 Here are instructions.

 - For those of you who have assignments that require research, the purpose of information literacy instruction is to help your students learn how to find, select, incorporate, and cite sources from either the library or the Web for your assignments.

 - Below is what I've been suggesting, but I am open to new ideas and am willing to do whatever works best for your class.

 - Please get in touch with me if you are interested.

 Zoom + Assignments in Canvas

 - We would do any combination of the Zoom sessions, quizzes, discussions, and assignments below.
-E.g., We could do all of them, just a Zoom session, only a discussion forum, or a Zoom session and one of the assignment options.

 - I’ll schedule a live session and post the invitation in your course.
 During the live session, students will be able to attend if they would like to.
 The benefit is that they get to ask questions if they want.
 The live session is recorded.